Integrify-Finland/JS-Assignment/README.md

 ## Instructions

 [Fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) this repository to your Github account.
 Then clone the fork to your machine, make commits and push to your fork.
-Then open pull requests to the original repository
+Then open pull requests to the original repository.

+Optionally, you can also run test against your code:

+1. Install dependencies: `yarn`
+2. Run test: `yarn run test`

 **Resources**: